Boina-Satish/Fundus-Classification/README.md

 # Fundus-Classification
-This project processes the color retinal fundus images and classifies them into AMD, Healthy and DR
+This project processes the color retinal fundus images and classifies them into AMD, Healthy and DR.